 »We want to use active dialog with our stakeholders in order to learn and actively involve them in the value-oriented community of VAUDE.«

-We have drawn valuable insights about how we can improve our company from discussions with these stakeholders – an example:
+We have drawn valuable insights about how we can improve our company from discussions with these stakeholders – here are a few example:

 This VAUDE Sustainability Report is also a result of the extensive dialog that we at VAUDE have with all of our various stakeholders.
 It has been met with broad interest and serves as a model for many companies.
 Our aspiration is to provide our stakeholders with factually sound, self-critical and honest information and to invite them to engage in critical dialog.
 We are therefore particularly pleased to have been awarded 1st prize in a nationwide ranking of sustainability reports, which was carried out by the Institute for Ecological Economy Research IÖW and future e.V. in 2019!
 Read more here.